-The Company's effective tax rate was 34.0% and 37.0% for the six and three-month periods ended December 31, 2023, respectively, and 27.8% and 26.3% for the six and three-month periods ended December 31, 2022, respectively.
-The increases in the effective tax rate are attributable to an increase in the net impact of permanent book-tax differences resulting primarily from nondeductible compensation.
+The Company's effective tax rate was 34.0% 37.3% and 37.0% 44.8% for the six nine and three-month periods ended December 31, 2023 March 31, 2024, respectively, and 27.8% 27.4% and 26.3% 26.6% for the six nine and three-month periods ended December 31, 2022 March 31, 2023, respectively.
+The increases in the effective tax rate are attributable to an increase in the net impact of permanent book-tax differences resulting primarily from nondeductible compensation, compensation and lower net income.

-As of both December 31, 2023 and June 30, 2023, the Company had net deferred tax liabilities of approximately \$ 5.0 million.
+As of both December 31, 2023 March 31, 2024 and June 30, 2023, the Company had net deferred tax liabilities of approximately \$5.2 million and \$5.0 million, respectively.
 Consistent with the guidance of the FASB regarding accounting for income taxes, the Company regularly estimates its ability to recover deferred tax assets and establishes a valuation allowance against deferred tax assets to reduce the balance to amounts expected to be recoverable.
 This evaluation includes the consideration of several factors, including an estimate of the likelihood of generating sufficient taxable income in future periods over which temporary differences reverse, the expected reversal of deferred tax liabilities, past and projected taxable income, and available tax planning strategies.
-As of December 31, 2023, management believed that it was more-likely-than-not that the results of future operations will generate sufficient taxable income to realize the amount of the Company's deferred tax assets over the periods during which temporary differences reverse.
+As of December 31, 2023 March 31, 2024, management believed that it was more-likely-than-not that the results of future operations will generate sufficient taxable income to realize the amount of the Company's deferred tax assets over the periods during which temporary differences reverse.

 The Company follows ASC Topic 740-10-25, "Accounting for Uncertainty in Income Taxes" ("ASC 740").
 ASC 740 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-The Company's accounting for income taxes in accordance with this standard did not result in a material adjustment to the Company's provision for income taxes during the three or six months ended December 31, 2023 or 2022.
+The Company's accounting for income taxes in accordance with this standard did not result in a material adjustment to the Company's provision for income taxes during the three or six nine months ended December 31, 2023 March 31, 2024 or 2022, 2023.